-Nowadays everyone is keen to do their part to help the environment, from sorting their rubbish between items to recycle and food waste, to using reusable coffee cups, people are slowly but surely doing their bit So here’s some added inspiration to really help you let your Eco-warrior loose.
+Nowadays everyone is keen to do their part to help the environment, from sorting their rubbish between items to recycle and food waste, to using reusable coffee cups, people are slowly but surely doing their bit.
+So here’s some added inspiration to really help you let your Eco-warrior with the intent of saving the planet.

 1. Goby – The Plastic Eating Fish